ilan274/ilan274.github.io/trybe-exercises/8_3/README.md

-1) A função sum(a, b) retorna a soma do parâmetro a com o b 1.1 Test if the sum return (4, 5) is 9
+1) The sum(a, b) function returns the sum of parameter a and b 1.1 Test if the sum return (4, 5) is 9
 	1.2 Test whether the return of sum (0, 0) is 0
 	1.3 Test if the sum function throws an error when the parameters are 4 and "5" (string 5)